 One question we get all the time… literally all the time… “I built a website for this dude and he never paid me.
 Can I deduct the amount he owes me?”
 It depends.
 If you are cash-basis then No since you never recognized the income nor paid taxes on it.
 If you are accrual-basis where you invoiced the dude and recognized the income as taxable, then Yes.
-To recap, you can only deduct a bad debt if you previously recognized the income.
+To recap, you can only deduct a bad debt if you previously recognized the income, dude or no dude.

 Here is another example to hopefully take this home.
 You are a landlord.
 Your property is vacant for two months; your taxable rental income is naturally reduced by this vacancy and as such creates a built-in tax reduction (not deduction… reduction… with an r).

 Keep in mind that over time accrual-basis and cash-basis converge for most small businesses that are stable and not growing.
 From year to year things might be different, but after a decade or more, historical net income is virtually identical between accrual and cash.
 Sure, there are probably extreme and rare examples where this statement fails, but generally speaking it holds.